 Female Warning Female

-- Vision of Escaflowne has Merle, Van's Cat Girl Unlucky Childhood Friend, deliver this to Hitomi after she decides that she'll stop trying to fight fate over Van's obvious crush on Hitomi.
+- The Vision of Escaflowne has Merle, Van's Cat Girl Unlucky Childhood Friend, deliver this to Hitomi after she decides that she'll stop trying to fight fate over Van's obvious crush on Hitomi.

 - The Tower of Druaga has an inversion of sorts.
 After Kaaya's and Neeba's betrayal, Fatina, who previously had a crush on Neeba, gets over him and shifts her affections to Neeba's half-brother Jil.
 Unfortunately for her, Jil never gets over Kaaya.
 After the two make up, Fatina slaps Kaaya as a punishment for previously breaking Jil's heart.